upeshp/MS3_EasyDinner/README.md

 1. Setup files which Heroku needs in your terminal:

-    *requirements.txt*: tells Heroku which applications and dependencies are required to run our app
+    *requirements.txt*: tells Heroku which applications and dependencies are required to run our app.

-    *Procfile*: what Heroku looks for to know which file runs the app (use capital P for Procfile, and delete blank line at bottom of Procfile as may cause problems when running on Heroku)
+    *Procfile*: what Heroku looks for to know which file runs the app (use capital P for Procfile, and delete blank line at bottom of Procfile as may cause problems when running on Heroku).

     ![setup files](static/image/readme/deployment1.png)